-(e.g., EDF 7484-Statistical Analysis in Education Research III in the

-Education/Measurement Department; 4 credits, EDF 7437 in Education Measurement)

-Plus ONE additional research methods course (3 credits each).
+- 1. Regression plus lab (4 credits) (PSY 6217: Regression) - 2.
+Multivariate Statistics (choose from EDF 7484: Statistical Analysis for Educational Research III or GEY 6403: Multivariate Statistical Analysis for Aging Research) - 3.
+Psychometrics (4 credits) (choose from PSY 6217: Research Methods and Measurement [Psychometrics] or EDF 7437: Advanced Educational Measurement I) - 4.
+Plus ONE additional methods course (3 credits each).
 Students may choose from the list of approved courses below.
 Students wishing to fulfill this methods requirement with any course not listed below must submit a request to the clinical faculty.